-Discipline Co-course director: Luiz Penalva, Ph.D.
+Discipline Module Director: Luiz Penalva, Ph.D.

-Students are required to attend a minimum of 16 seminars per semester.
-Local symposiums or workshops will be considered as substitute and will give students credit for 3 seminars.
+Students are required to attend a minimum of 16 seminars presented by faculty per semester.
+Symposiums or workshops will be considered as substitute.
+Students will get 1 credit per workshop attended (1 workshop =1 seminar).
 Attendance will be controlled via Dropbox.
 A folder will be created with the name of each student.
 Students will upload 3 sentences summary for each seminar they attended.
 Students are free to choose seminars, including the ones offered at UTSA and Texas Biomed.